• Twitter

 Main dish Honey-Baked Ham Buy Pick up on Dec.
 22

-Veg Roasted Brussels sprouts Sandy
+Veg Roasted Brussels sprouts Friend or Relative

-Veg Roasted carrots Make Make early, reheat
+Veg Roasted carrots Make Cut up the carrots a day early, roast early, reheat

 Veg Green beans Make Steamed